supercollider/example-plugins/README.md

 plugin-example/01-BoringMixer/build/$ cmake -DSC_PATH=/path/to/sc3source/ ..
 ```

+Here, `/path/to/sc3source/` is the path to a directory of the SuperCollider *source code*.
+The source code version should match your SuperCollider app version.
+Slight differences will probably be tolerated, but if they're too far apart you will get an "API version mismatch" error when you boot the server.

+The path should contain a file at `include/plugin_interface/SC_PlugIn.h`.
+If you get a warning that `SC_PlugIn.h` could not be found, then `SC_PATH` is not set correctly.

-If no `SC_PATH` is provided the build system assumes the SuperCollider include files in `/usr/include/SuperCollider/`.
+If no `SC_PATH` is provided, the build system assumes the SuperCollider include files in `/usr/include/SuperCollider/`.

 ```shell
 plugin-example/01-BoringMixer/build/$ make